Home

 Maan Meyers, The Dutchman's Dilemma (1996), in 1675, a former sheriff with a Dutch background is happily settled down as husband, businessman and father in 1675 New York when a murder unleashes talk of witchcraft, and his wife seems to be targeted as the next victim; #4 published in the Dutchman Chronicles mystery series (#2 in order of setting).

-Maan Meyers, The Kingsbridge Plot (1994), a young surgeon with a Dutch background in 1675 New York discovers a plot to assassinate General George Washington when he looks into a case of murder; #2 published in the Dutchman Chronicles mystery series (#3 in order of setting).
+Maan Meyers, The Kingsbridge Plot (1994), a young surgeon with a Dutch background in New York at the beginning of the Revolution discovers a plot to assassinate General George Washington when he looks into a case of murder; #2 published in the Dutchman Chronicles mystery series (#3 in order of setting).

 Maan Meyers, The High Constable (1995), in 1808, a middle-aged doctor with a Dutch background assists New York's High Constable in investigating murder and corruption in high places; #3 published in the Dutchman Chronicles mystery series (#4 in order of setting).